malenkiki/math/README.md

 ## Random

-You can play with random number, into integer range you or as float between 0 and 1.
+You can play with random numbers, included into integer range or as float between 0 and 1.

 You can take one: